LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

 .. c:function:: sunindextype N_VGetLength(N_Vector v)

-   Returns the global length (number of 'active' entries) in the NVECTOR *v*.
+   Returns the global length (number of "active" entries) in the NVECTOR *v*.
 This value should be cumulative across all processes if the vector is used in a parallel environment.
 If *v* contains additional storage, e.g., for parallel communication, those